 We encourage such applications, which can include working with people in community, public policy and business settings.
 Anecdotal feedback from researchers who have participated in co-production have reported benefits for their networks, job satisfaction and careers, which has balanced out some of the challenges they faced in undertaking this form of research.

 Applicants are encouraged to include proven and innovative methods for undertaking high quality collaborative research – for example:

 - include people from user organisations as co-investigators

 - request funding to meet the practical costs that research partners incur when they take part in projects

 - include activities that enable innovation, reflection and negotiation at key points during your research (eg learning events with research partners).

 Applications that allow for activities of this sort are entirely legitimate.
-Good Pathways to Impact statements will show how they will resource activities such as those listed above specifically and in a focused manner.
+Good impact plans will show how they will resource activities such as those listed above specifically and in a focused manner.

 - Learn more: lessons for collaborative research

 We have identified just some of the factors that help generate impact.
 These include:

 - establishing networks and relationships with research users